 Sometimes you might find yourself in a location where the sun sets in the direction of some pretty unattractive scenery!
 But the good news is you don’t have to use golden hour to backlight.
 You can even frame the light source out completely and your photos will till benefit from that gorgeous light.

 The quality of light during the golden hour is such that it renders skin smooth and creamy.
 Megan shot this image from above, completely framing out the light source and the surroundings, but the effect of that sweet sweet light on skin tone is obvious!
 Sooo flattering!

 And you’d never know where this was taken.
 It could have been a beautiful field, or it could be a patch of grass in front of a derelict factory.

 The golden hour isn’t exclusive to portraits.
 An ordinary scene can be rendered extraordinary at this time of day.
 And it has a way of saturating colour in the environment to create a pretty spectacular scene.

 These two images below were shot during the golden hour but at different times, giving two completely different looks.
-In the first shot it would be getting close to sunset, and Donna has captured a low key image that highlights the golden hour light falling on the buildings just in front of the trees.
+In the first shot it would be getting close to sunset, and Emma has captured a low key image that highlights the golden hour light falling on the buildings just in front of the trees.
 The overall tones are pastel and peachy.